[continued from the home page]

 - B.A*., Law and Society (Political Science) *lacking a lower division course, thanks IBM

-(Worked as an IBM Education Marketing Representative, full time)
+(Worked as an IBM Education Marketing Representative, full time during college and paid my own way through college.)

 - IBM Internship